softwaresaved/jamie/docs/methods.rst

 dataset:

-* **Job Title**: Title of the job, like Research Associate, Research Software Engineer, Lecturer, etc. We use text features from the description as one of our features.
+* **Job Title**: Title of the job, like Research Associate, Research Software Engineer, Lecturer, etc. We use text features from the job title as one of our features.

 * **Description**: This key contains the description of the job.
 We use text features from the description as one of our features.

-* **Date of publishing**: The date of publishing, stored using the key `placed_on`, is essential to do an analysis over time.
+* **Date of publishing**: The date the job was published.
+This is essential to do an analysis over time.

 * **Salary**: This information is essential for our analysis.
-Originally, is a text field that we convert into two piece of information.
-One is the lower salary and the second is the higher salary based on skills or negotiation.
-If only one salary is present, both are the same.
+The salary can be a single value or a range of values depending on experience.

-* **Employer**: This is the employer posted the job ads.
-We are only interested in Universities in United-Kingdom.
+* **Employer**: This is the employer that posted the job.
+We are only interested in universities in the United Kingdom.
 Therefore we use a list of all universities in UK and only keep the ones that matches an element in that list.

 * **Type of role**: This field is an array of the type of job is given.
 It can